My shop

 • stable air chambers,

-• living fiber architecture.
+• living fibre architecture.

-Industrial socks are optimized for:
+Industrial socks are optimised for:

 • production speed,